 I, in all my desperate and sincere efforts had traded God’s truth for tradition.

-Doesn’t Jesus clearly state in His word “Freely you have received, freely you must give”? then how can the church justify selling its merchandise, and claim tax-exempt status when clearly they are selling wares and we are being charged for them?
-Oh but they cleverly mask it behind the terms “Love Offering” or for a “Gift of $20.00 or more” they are still charging and making a profit off of truth (if it really is truth?) that they received freely by the price Jesus paid on the cross for them 2000 plus years ago.
+Doesn’t Jesus clearly state in His word “Freely you have received, freely you must give?”
+Matthew 10:8 How can the church justify selling its merchandise, and claim tax-exempt status when clearly they are selling wares and we are being charged for them?
+Oh but they cleverly mask it behind the terms “Love Offering” or for a “Gift of $20.00 or more.”
+They are still charging and making a profit off of truth (if it really is truth?) that they received freely by the price Jesus paid on the cross for them 2,000 plus years ago.
 The temple of the Lord has indeed become a Marketplace and a den of Thieves!

 Now, let me see a show of hands of those that still are consumed with positions of greatness and authority?
 When examined in the light of truth these words of Jesus bring back into perspective a covered over truth that has been carefully swept under the rug of religious piety and the recognition of man.

 When you are a servant of God, you are merely acting as a waiter, serving and administering what God has carefully pre-prepared for those who would receive of HIM.
 Let me ask you this?
 How many waiters or waitresses do you see cooking the food in the kitchen and serving it to you at your table?
 My point exactly, you don’t really, that’s because their job is to serve the food and not to prepare it, that job is reserved for the chef alone.
 I believe much of the blame for the straying from the truth can be directed to servants (waiters) that try to play chef and put their hands on what has already been prepared by the Lord.
-These men take truth that has been freely revealed and kneed in tradition and doctrines of man, (which is the yeast of the Pharisee’s that Jesus was warning us about) and sell it in their market places.
+These men take truth that has been freely revealed and kneed in tradition and doctrines of man, (which is the yeast of the Pharisee’s that Jesus warns us about and then sell it in their market places).
+(Matthew 17:4)

 I just want to see people get back to a true and personal relationship with Christ that isn’t tainted or gauged by the doctrines that are formed and fashioned by men that desire positions of authority or lavish outward displays of what men would consider blessing.
 I think that in light of just these few small examples that have been laid out, we can conclude in all humility, that we have strayed from the fundamental message of Christ and been subtlety swayed into the conformity of the modern Christian status quo.